Dental Health Program

 Use of Public Health Dental Hygiene Practitioners (PHDHP) in School Health Programs

-Schools choosing to use mobile dentists must ensure that the dentist is licensed within the Commonwealth, that the examinations are completed by a dentist and that examinations in the mandated grades (K or 1st grade, 3rd grade and 7th grade) are provided free-of-charge to students.
+Schools choosing to use mobile dentists to fulfill the Mandated Dental Program must ensure that the dentist/PHDHP is licensed within the Commonwealth, and that screenings in the mandated grades (K or 1st grade, 3rd grade and 7th grade) are provided free-of-charge to students.

 DHSP Authorization